LabKey/wnprc-modules/docker/ehrcron/README.md

 This docker service rans the backup scripts for the LabKey server.
 It mainly uses Perl to access the DBMS to backup the database that is running the system.

 To enable the back cron job go to folder `scripts/pg_backup` copy and rename the file `lkbackup.default` to `lkbackup.ini` and replace with the correct credentials to be able to ran the backups to both a folder in the host machine and a remote drive in the network.
+Also the .env file contains the location of the back directory in the local computer and on the remote shared drive.

 The lkbackup.ini has three different sections:
 `[general]` passes credentials for Perl to connect to the DBMS